nickbrandt/GitLab/doc/operations/incident_management/oncall_schedules.md

 1. In the **Edit schedule** form, edit the information you wish to update.
 1. Click the **Edit schedule** button to save your changes.

-If you change the schedule's timezone, we will automatically update the rotation's restricted time interval - if one is set - to the relevant times in the new timezone.
+If you change the schedule's time zone, GitLab automatically updates the rotation's restricted time interval (if one is set) to the corresponding times in the new time zone.

 ### Delete a schedule